joanms/riddle-game/README.md

 ### Acknowledgements

-My mentor, Chris Zielinski, gave me the idea for the projects overall structure and provided valuable feedback and ad
+My mentor, Chris Zielinski, gave me the idea for the project's overall structure.
+He and my fellow student, Joke Heyndels, provided valuable feedback and advice on my approach to the project.